 • Replaces up to 75% of your pre-disability income while you are unable to work

-• Covers illness and disease - which ACC does not cover
+• Covers illness and disease - which Medicare does not replace income for

-• Pays rent or mortgage, utilities, food, and living expenses during recovery
+• Pays rent or mortgage, utilities, food, and living expenses during your recovery

-• Especially important for singles with no partner income as backup
+• Especially critical for singles with no partner income as a backup source of funds

 Covering Outstanding Debts

-• Personal loans and credit card balances are paid from your estate
+• Personal loans, credit card balances, and buy-now-pay-later accounts are paid from your estate

 • Life cover sized to your debts ensures your assets pass to your chosen beneficiaries